 At this point, you should have someone on your team who can go deep on the market and address issues like defining the correct feature set for the product, finding customers and accurately sizing the market.
 You should also have someone who is clear and articulate on the engineering issues, development risks, schedules and feature requirements.
 This is probably you.

-You may also want a numbers person who can walk through the financial picture in the business plan, although my personal belief is that having credible numbers, forecasts and a deep understanding of the market you are looking at are enough at this stage.
+You may also want a numbers person who can walk through the financial picture in the business plan, although having credible numbers, forecasts, and a deep understanding of the market you are looking at are often enough at this stage.
 Most entrepreneurs can learn enough to be dangerous and accomplish what's required here until it's time to make a key financial hire.